 The Booty Max Exercise Equipment: An Overview

 This Booty Maxx product is a piece of exercise equipment designed to help shape and tone your body, with a focus on sculpting a better booty through exercising your gluteal muscles.
 It’s designed to be easy to pack away as well, for use at home.

 It consists of a padded stand platform, elevated handle, and resistance band with ankle strap.
-To use it, the user stands on the platform, attaches the strap of the band around their ankle, holds on to the handle for balance, and kicks back with the working leg to perform a number of lower body exercises which target the glutes and legs.
+To use it, the user stands on the platform, attaches the strap of the band around their ankle, holds on to the handle for balance, and kicks back with the working leg to perform a number of lower body exercises that target the glutes and legs.

 The main feature is the “Smart Dial Muscle Targeting” system which allows you to set the “Multi Directional Resistance” or MDR of the machine.

 The promotional video for the Booty Max gives a good overview of the product, which you can view below: